Skip to main content

 If you are quiet, you are used.

-And so, the real engineers, and volunteers fade from the frame, while someone else tells their story for them.
+And so, the real engineers and volunteers fade from the frame, while someone else tells their story for them.

 The Tragedy

-Some imposters do not disappear.
+Some impostors do not disappear.

 Some become successful.